oar-team/batsim/docs/input-workload.rst

     }

 The first allocated machine of such a profile will compute :math:`5 * 10^6` floating-point operations, while the other machines will not compute any floating-point operation.
-The picture below illustrates the communications done within the paralell task.
+The picture below illustrates the communications done within the parallel task.
 All allocated machines will send :math:`5 * 10^6` bytes to the first allocated machine.
 The second allocated machine will send :math:`5 * 10^6` bytes to the first and second allocated machines...

 .. image:: ./img/ptask/CommMatrix.svg